1801 Century Park East Suite 2300, Los Angeles, CA USA 90067

 Prior to joining Kilpatrick Townsend, Mr. McFarland was a founding partner of Keats McFarland & Wilson LLP in Beverly Hills, California, a boutique intellectual property law firm with extensive involvement in the development, protection, and enforcement of famous brands as they relate to consumer products, entertainment and the Internet.

 Mr. McFarland was recommended by Legal 500 US for Trademarks: Litigation in 2013, 2014, 2020, 2021 and 2022 and for Copyright and Trademarks: Litigation in 2015, 2016, 2017 and 2018.
-He is listed in the 2022 and the eight immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
-Mr. McFarland was named a Southern California "Super Lawyer" for Intellectual Property Litigation in 2022 and the seven immediately preceding years by Super Lawyers magazine.
-He is listed in the 2017 edition of Chambers USA: America's Leading Lawyers for Business in the area of Media and Entertainment and in its 2022 edition for Intellectual Property: Trademark, Copyright & Trade Secrets.
-Mr. McFarland was among a select group of influential attorneys when recognized as a "2017 Los Angeles Business Journal Leaders in Law Nominee."
+He is listed in the 2023 and the nine immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Mr. McFarland was named a Southern California "Super Lawyer" for Intellectual Property Litigation in 2023 and the eight immediately preceding years by Super Lawyers magazine.
+He was recognized by The Best Lawyers in America® in 2023 in the area of Intellectual Property Litigation.
+Mr. McFarland is listed in the 2017 edition of Chambers USA: America's Leading Lawyers for Business in the area of Media and Entertainment and in its 2022 and 2023 editions for Intellectual Property: Trademark, Copyright & Trade Secrets.
+He was among a select group of influential attorneys when recognized as a "2017 Los Angeles Business Journal Leaders in Law Nominee."

 Represented Yahoo! against the plaintiff’s claim that she had common law trademark rights in her personal name.
 Plaintiff asserted that the use of her name as a Pay-Per-Click keyword and in search results she did not authorize infringed her rights.
 We defended the case for three years through several amended complaints and successfully opposed the plaintiff’s attempts to add misappropriation of identity claims to the case.
 We successfully educated the judge about common law trademark rights and obtained summary judgment for Yahoo!.